-Our literature review did not end-up here; we made other search of the three terms in different forms (i.e. “project efficiency”, “efficiency of project”, “efficient project”, etc.) in other journals.
-The searches included, but were not limited to: International Journal of Project Management, Project Management Journal, Project Appraisal Journal, Administration in Social Work Journal, and many other academic journals related to the three terms.
-Our research was extended to other journals related to social sciences, behavioural sciences, psychology, pharmacology, medicines, public heath practice, and health care, since these were using those concepts intensively and with very clear definitions.
-Other databases and search engines were utilized to uncover books published since the 1960s, technical reports, and public documents as well as more “marketing-oriented” sites (e.g., OECD).
+Thirdly, our literature review continued.
+We made a further search of the three terms in different forms (‘project efficiency’, ‘efficiency of project’, ‘efficient project’”, etc.) in other journals.
+The searches included, but were not limited to, International Journal of Project Management, Project Management Journal, Project Appraisal Journal, Administration in Social Work Journal, and many other academic journals related to the three terms.

-We used a wide range of search terms, including “project success”, “project performance”, “efficient”, “efficacious”, “effective”, “efficiency”, “effectiveness”, “efficacy”.
-We examined other definitions of the three concepts from different fields and disciplines, academic and non-academic views.
+Finally, our research was extended to other journals related to social sciences, behavioural sciences, psychology, pharmacology, medicines, public heath practice and health care, since these were using the concepts intensively and with very clear definitions.
+Other databases and search engines were utilised to uncover books published since the 1960s, technical reports and public documents, as well as business-focused and NGO sites (e.g. OECD, JICA, etc.).
+We used a Google Scholar and Google Books search.
+This was particularly useful for locating non-academic literature and early essays which are not contained within the academic libraries.
+We used a wide range of search terms, including ‘project success’, ‘project performance’, ‘efficient’, ‘efficacious’, ‘effective’, ‘efficiency’, ‘effectiveness’ and ‘efficacy’.
+We examined other definitions of the three concepts from different fields and disciplines, from academic and non-academic views.

 Literature review